apache/activemq-website/src/components/classic/documentation/building.md

 Using Maven 3
 -------------------------------------

-ActiveMQ Classic uses Maven 3 to Build.
+ActiveMQ uses Maven 3 to Build.
 We recommend you download and install [Maven](http://maven.apache.org/download).

 > You should set the MAVEN_OPTS environment variable to at least -Xmx800m.
-There are portions of the ActiveMQ Classic build that are very memory intensive.
+There are portions of the ActiveMQ build that are very memory intensive.
 Increase the maven memory limit so that the build does not fail for you.

 ### Doing a Quick Build
 ```